 The Foreign Agricultural Service International Agricultural Fellowship Program (IAFP) is a new U.S. Department of Agriculture (USDA) program that identifies and prepares individuals interested in careers in USDA’s Foreign Agricultural Service (FAS).
-This is the second year of the program, with the inaugural class – originally FAS Diversity Fellows – already moving through the program elements.

 The FAS International Agricultural Fellowship Program provides graduate fellowships to qualified individuals who will attend two-year graduate programs in Agribusiness or Agricultural Economics at U.S. universities, provide two summer internships – one domestic and one overseas, offers mentoring from Foreign Service Officers, and provides professional development activities.
 Fellows enter the Foreign Agricultural Service upon successful completion of the IAFP and USDA entry requirements.
 There is a five-year service obligation.

 Howard University administers the FAS International Agricultural Fellowship Program on behalf of the U.S. Department of Agriculture Foreign Agricultural Service.
-The initial name of this program was the FAS Diversity Fellowship Program.